2 Days in the Valley: Plot

-Meanwhile, Lee goes back to the house to get the money and kills Creighton and Valenzuela, the homicide detectives working the crime scene.
+Meanwhile, Lee goes back to the house to get the money and kills Creighton and Valenzuela in the process.
 Wes then arrives to see if he can offer any insight on the case.
 Masquerading as one of the detectives, Lee lures Wes outside, and knocks him out.
-At Lee's hotel, Becky and Helga argue and get into a fight, in which Helga is shot and wounded.
+At Lee's hotel, Becky and Helga get into a fight, in which Helga is shot and wounded.
 Becky escapes with Helga firing after her.
 Helga finds her way to Becky's house, where Lee decides to kill Helga instead of taking her to the hospital, concluding that her wound is too severe to be treated, but his gun jams.
-He turns to retrieve Wes's gun but finds that Helga has escaped and has flagged down a passing car, where 2 people get out to try and help her.
+He turns to retrieve Wes's gun but finds that Helga has escaped and has flagged down a passing car, where two people get out to try and help her.
 Another car approaches which happens to carry Dosmo and his hostages.
-Audrey jumps out and tries to help the dying Helga, but she dies on the roadside.
+Audrey attempts to help Helga but she dies.
 Wes is caught in the middle of a shootout between Dosmo and Lee and is shot in the leg.
 Just before Lee can kill Dosmo, Teddy shoots Lee, killing him.

 A grateful Wes allows Dosmo to take the $30,000 and escape with Susan.
 The following day, Teddy shows up at an anniversary party that Audrey is attending.
 As Susan and Dosmo drive down a highway, Dosmo contemplates using the money to start a pizzeria in Brooklyn.

 Reception

-The film was given mixed reviews from critics, with a 62% rating on Rotten Tomatoes, based on 58 reviews.
+The film was given mixed reviews from critics, with a 60% rating on Rotten Tomatoes, based on 57 reviews.
 The site's critics consensus reads, "A labyrinthine thriller with a host of memorable characters, 2 Days in the Valley is an uneven but intriguing thriller/black comedy."
+Metacritic, which uses a weighted average, assigned the film a score of 56 out of 100, based on 23 critics, indicating "mixed or average" reviews.

 Writing in The New York Times, Stephen Holden wrote the film "lacks the humanity of Short Cuts or the edgy hipness of Pulp Fiction, but it is still a sleek, amusingly nasty screen debut by a filmmaker whose television credits include an Amy Fisher melodrama."
 Roger Ebert gave the film three stars out of four on his rating scale, saying that it "looks like a crime movie, but crime is the medium, not the message".
 Teri Hatcher's performance in this film, as well as in Heaven's Prisoners, earned her a nomination for Golden Raspberry Award for Worst Supporting Actress at the 17th Golden Raspberry Awards.